influxdata/docs-v2/content/influxdb/cloud-dedicated/query-data/execute-queries/analyze-query-plan.md

 Figure 3: A query plan for a typical leading edge data query
 {{% /caption %}}

+{{% /expand %}}
 {{< /expand-wrapper >}}

 Like [Example 1](#example-query-plan-for-selectorder-by-query), this example analyzes the _physical_ query plan.

-1. In the `EXPLAIN` report, find the row where the `plan_type` column has the value `physical_plan`.
+In the `EXPLAIN` report, find the row where the `plan_type` column has the value `physical_plan`.
 The `plan` column contains the physical plan.
-2. Follow the steps to [read the query plan](#read-a-query-plan).

-#### ParquetExec and RecordBatchesExec: how the plan reads your data
+### How the query plan reads data, an example summary

-Starting at the bottom (the _leaf_ nodes) and reading up, the first operators in the plan are `ParquetExec` and `RecordBatchesExec`, which retrieve data from storage and the ingester, respectively.
+As you follow the steps to [read the query plan](#read-a-query-plan), starting at the bottom (the _leaf_ nodes) and reading up, the first operators you see are `ParquetExec` and `RecordBatchesExec`, which retrieve data from storage and the ingester, respectively.
-Because these two operator types are responsible for retrieving data for a query, every query plan starts with one or both.
-The number of `ParquetExec` and `RecordBatchesExec` nodes and their parameter values can tell you which data (and how much) is retrieved for your query and how efficiently the plan handles the organization (for example, partitions and duplicates) of your data.
+The number of `ParquetExec` and `RecordBatchesExec` nodes and their parameter values can tell you which data (and how much) is retrieved for your query, and how efficiently the plan handles the organization (for example, partitions and duplicates) of your data.

-Following is a summary of `ParquetExec` and `RecordBatchesExec` nodes in the example:
+With an understanding of the `ParquetExec` and `RecordBatchesExec` operators, you could summarize their nodes in Figure 3 as follows:

 - The query plan includes 3 bottom leaf operators: 2 `ParquetExec` and 1 `RecordBatchesExec`.
 -  `RecordBatchesExec`: retrieves recently [ingested data]() not yet in storage; indicates that data is being ingested.